A Guide to California RBS Training (Responsible Beverage Service)

 - Where can I find updates related to the RBS program?

-You can find out all recent updates to the RBS program on the official ABC website.
+You can find all recent RBS program updates on the official ABC website.

 About A+ Server Education

-Get trained for a responsible beverage service program by enrolling yourself into A+ Server Education.
-We have over 15 years of experience in the industry which qualifies us to give you the knowledge needed to get your permit.
-If you have any questions about our training courses, reach out to us at (503) 740-5509 or our toll-free number (877) 740-5509.
+Get trained for a responsible beverage service program by enrolling yourself in A+ Server Education.
+We have over 20 years of experience in the industry, which qualifies us to give you the knowledge needed to get your permit.
+If you have any questions about our training courses, contact us at (503) 740-5509 or our toll-free number (877) 740-5509.
 You can also email us for more information.